 Writing things down helps me see with clarity what part of a strategy works and what doesn’t.
 If you can invest in a paper and pen planner and write down specific goals for each social media platform.

 I just invested in a Blog planner for myself and love how it looks.

-The other one that I have bought and will get very soon is this brilliant and detailed planner by Meera Kothand, called the Create Planner.
+The other one that I have bought is this brilliant and detailed planner by Meera Kothand, called the Create Planner.
 This one includes specific sections for social media strategy.

 It’s all very well to listen to podcasts and read posts and buy courses.

 But none of those things will work unless you make time to implement what you’ve learnt.

 Set aside 1 hour a day for learning.
 30 minutes of that should be spent on studying content.
 30 minutes should be spent on implementation.